Bill Hayden: Politics (1961–1988)

-Whitlam Government (1972–1975)
+Whitlam government (1972–1975)

-When Labor won the 1972 election under Gough Whitlam, Hayden was appointed Minister for Social Security, and in that capacity, among other efforts to promoting reform, introduced the single mothers pension and Medibank, Australia's first system of universal health insurance.
-On 6 June 1975, he succeeded Jim Cairns as Treasurer, a position he held until the Whitlam government was dismissed by the Governor-General, Sir John Kerr, on 11 November 1975.
+When Labor won the 1972 election under Gough Whitlam, Hayden was appointed Minister for Social Security and, in that capacity among other efforts to promoting reform, introduced the single mothers pension and Medibank, Australia's first system of universal health insurance.
+On 6 June 1975, he succeeded Jim Cairns as treasurer, a position he held until the Whitlam government was dismissed by the governor-general, Sir John Kerr, on 11 November 1975.
 Labor suffered its worst-ever defeat in the election held a month later, and Hayden was left as the only Labor MP from Queensland.

 Opposition leader (1977–1983)

 When Labor lost the 1977 election in another landslide, Whitlam retired as leader.
 In the ensuing leadership ballot Hayden was elected over Lionel Bowen to succeed him; Bowen was then elected as Hayden's deputy.
-Aged 44, he was the youngest person to be elected leader of the Labor Party since Chris Watson in 1901.
+Aged almost 45, he was the youngest person to be elected leader of the Labor Party since Chris Watson in 1901.
 His political views had become more moderate, and he advocated economic policies which encompassed the private sector and the American alliance.

-At the 1980 election.
-Labor finished a mere 0.8 percent behind Fraser's government on the two-party vote, having gained a nationwide swing of over four percent.
-Yet, due to the geographically uneven nature of the swing (strong in Victoria and, to a lesser degree, Western Australia and New South Wales, but comparatively weak everywhere else), Labor fell 12 seats short of toppling the Coalition.
-Hayden did, however, regain much of what Labor had lost in the previous two elections.
+At the 1980 election, Labor finished a mere 0.8 percent behind Fraser's government on the two-party vote, having gained a nationwide swing of over four percent.
+Yet, due to the geographically uneven nature of the swing (strong in Victoria and, to a lesser degree, Western Australia and New South Wales, but comparatively weak everywhere else), Labor fell 12 seats short of making Hayden prime minister.
+Hayden did, however, regain much of what Labor had lost in the landslides of 1975 and 1977.
 He also slashed Fraser's majority in half, from 23 seats to 11.

-By 1982 it was evident that Fraser was manoeuvring to call an early election.
+By 1982, it was evident that Fraser was manoeuvring to call an early election.
 But the main threat to Hayden came less from Fraser than from elements in Hayden's own party.
 Bob Hawke, a former union leader who had been elected to Parliament two years earlier, began mobilising his supporters to challenge Hayden's leadership.
 On 16 July 1982 Hayden narrowly defeated a challenge by Hawke in a party ballot but Hawke continued to plot against Hayden.